The Identity of The Study Program

 The Mathematics Education Program Study aims to (1) produce mathematics education bachelors, having the following characteristics: good personality, achievement, creative, leading, professional, global competitiveness, and being able to collaborate and compete in the field of mathematics education; (2) organize mathematics education research that is relevant to the development of science and technology to produce innovations in education, teaching-and-learning, and in mathematics education research in particular; (3) implement social services based on the research results in the field of mathematics education; (4) Carry out collaborations with various institutes in either domestic or abroad to increase educational and research performances of the lecturers; (5) empower lecturers and students to make use of ICT in both teaching-and-learning processes and research.

 Learning Outcomes (LO) and Teaching and Learning Approach

-The learning outcomes (LO) of the Study Program of Mathematics Education, Faculty of Mathematics and Science Education, is presented in Table 2 below.
+The learning outcomes (LO) of the Study Program of Mathematics Education, Faculty of Mathematics and Science Education, are presented in Table 2 below.

 Learning Outcomes and Teaching and Learning Process

 |Learning Outcomes (LO)||Teaching and Learning Approach||Assessment|